DevKiDCosmo/Task-Generation/README.md

 - Correction File for Submisisons: A Seperate folder called `correction`
 - Point table: A Seperate json called `points.json` in the exercise folder.
 The file must be registred in the exercise file.

+# Creating Exercise Stack

+Use `exerfile.py` and enter then the json file's path.

 # TODOS

 Structure of exercise files